noi-techpark/odh-web-components-pagebuilder/README.md

 ### Configuration

-The application expects the following configuration options to be set, which can be provided to the application by various methods depending on how the application is packaged and deployed.
+The application expects a configuration file named `application.properties` at the location `src/main/resources` in order to run correctly.
+Please make a copy of the `application.properties.example` file situated in the same folder and specify the following properties:

 * application.database.url (JDBC url to PostgreSQL database)
 * application.database.username (database username)